Smoothing splines on Riemannian manifolds, with applications to 3D shape space: Application

 where $K_{IC}=2$ for the Akaike Information Criterion (AIC) and $K_{IC} =\log n$ for the Bayesian Information Criterion (BIC), and preferred models have smaller ICs.
 Here the sample size $n$ is not large compared to $p$ and so we use these criteria as informal guides rather than for formal model choice.

-We can see that the linear spline with 4 knots and the cubic spline are favoured using BIC and AIC respectively, and with BIC there is little to choose between the linear 4 knots model and the cubic spline model.
-This can also be seen in Figure \ref{fig:peptide.pcscore} which

-shows the first three shape principal component scores of the 30 peptide configurations in the Procrustean tangent space at their mean shape.
-PC scores 1,2,3 explain 43.1\%, 22.0\% and 12.3\% of the shape variability respectfully, and so this includes the most important aspects of shape variability.
-The connected dots indicate the PC scores of the data points and the red lines on the other hand are the PC scores of the fitted paths, where their approximate starting points are indicated by `$S$' in all panels.
-The curved PC score curves in $(b)$ and $(c)$ are as expected as the mean shape of these peptides does not lie in either of these fitted geodesic segments.
-As shown in $(a), (b)$, the geodesic and linear spline 3 knots models do not explain the data points well.
-On the other hand, the (c), (d) the linear spline 4 knots model and cubic spline model are more reasonable.
-Both (c) and (d) provide a fit to each of the four clusters of shapes in the data with transition paths inbetween.
-These four clusters have been observed in this dataset in earlier studies \citep{Drydenetal19}.
+From Table \ref{TABIC} see that the linear spline with 4 knots and the cubic spline are favoured using BIC and AIC respectively, and with BIC there is little to choose between the linear 4 knots model and the cubic spline model.
+Some of the alternative model fits can also be seen in Figure \ref{fig:peptide.pcscore}(b)-(d) using the PC scores.
+The PC score fitted paths in (c),(d) are curved as expected as the mean shape of these peptides does not lie in either of these fitted geodesic segments.
+As shown in (b),(c), the geodesic and linear spline 3 knots models do not explain the data points well.
+On the other hand, the (a) cubic spline model and (d) linear spline 4 knots model are more reasonable.
+Both (a) and (d) provide a fit to each of four distinct shapes in the data with transition paths inbetween.
+Four preferred states have been observed in this dataset in earlier studies \citep{Drydenetal19}, and further evidence from this analysis that there are four distinct states is valuable confirmation.

 If we had used the Procrustes tangent space at the outset for spline fitting there would have been distortions in the distances between neighbouring configurations, particularly near the end of the sequence, leading to inaccurate predictions.
 In particular, the Procrustes tangent space distance between neighbouring pairs of configurations is around $20-75\%$ larger than the Riemannian distance at times $24,25,26,28$, whereas it is within $10\%$ for the rest of the sequence.
-In the most extreme case between $t=26$ to $t=27$ the Procrustes tangent distance is $0.648$ whereas the Riemannian distance is $0.374$, and we can see extra curvature in the fitted spline near the end of the sequence in the PC scores plot in Figure \ref{fig:peptide.pcscore}(d).
+In the most extreme case between $t=26$ to $t=27$ the Procrustes tangent distance is $0.648$ whereas the Riemannian distance is $0.374$, and we can see extra curvature in the fitted spline near the end of the sequence in the PC scores plot in Figure \ref{fig:peptide.pcscore}(a).